OsBlaineOra/db-devops-tools/README.md

    (you may also want to save a copy of the Cloud Shell private key '~/.ssh/id_rsa' on your local machine.
 DO NOT SHARE your private key, this key allows access to your compute instance.)
 1. Click "Create".
 1. Once the Compute instance is Running, locate the Public IP Address and click Copy.
-Keep this IP address handy, it will be used throught the lab.
+Keep this IP address handy, it will be used throught the lab and reffered to as \<YourPublicIP>.
 1. In your Cloud Shell, create an environment variable to store the IP.
    ```
    export COMPUTE_IP=<YourPublicIP>
    ```
    ![](images/saveComputeIp.png)

-1. Next, you will need to open ports 8080 and 8000.
+1. Next, you will open ports 8080 and 8000.
    1. Click "Public Subnet"
       ![](images/openPort1.png)
    1. Click the Security List name.